 Go on a tour of the neighborhood

 On Christmas Eve, gather up the fam and take a ride around the neighborhood, keeping an eye out for the coolest holiday decorations.
-If there’s a great Christmas light show display nearby, make that a stop on your tour.
-Get ready for oohs and aahs.
-Chances are, those light displays use lots of red and green.
-Find out what the Christmas colors actually mean.
+If there’s a great Christmas light show display nearby, make that a stop on your tour, and get ready for oohs and aahs.
+Chances are, those light displays use lots of Christmas colors like red and green.

 Have a Christmas slumber party

 If the kids never want to go to bed on Christmas Eve, consider starting a Christmas Eve slumber party tradition.
-After watching a Christmas movie, siblings, along with any visiting cousins or friends, can gather their sleeping bags and sleep in a single bedroom, playroom, or even in front of the Christmas tree.
-An indoor tent with fluffy pillows, blankets, and Christmas lights makes for another fun sleeping space.
+After watching a kids Christmas movie, all the siblings, along with visiting cousins or friends, can gather their sleeping bags and sleep in a single bedroom, playroom or even in front of the Christmas tree.
+An indoor tent with fluffy pillows, blankets and Christmas lights makes for another fun sleeping space.
 The kiddos may not actually go to sleep, but at least they’ll be in bed.
 (Just be careful to be super quiet if you’re playing Santa!)

 Copyright Artem Vorobiev/Getty Images